 Qualifications to perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skills, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Education and/or Experience

-Bachelor degree (B.A.) from four-year college or university; or one to two years related experience and/or training; or equivalent combination of education and experience.
+Associate degree (A.A.) or equivalent from two-year College or technical school; or six months to one year related experience and/or training; or equivalent combination of education and experience.

 Language Skills